Kinnoull Hill

 Kinnoull Hill is a hill located partly in Perth and partly in Kinfauns, Perth and Kinross, Scotland.
 It shares its name with the nearby Kinnoull parish.
+The 18th-century Kinnoull Tower stands on an outcrop to the east of the hill's summit.

 Summit

-In view from the 222 m-high south-facing summit is the Friarton Bridge, a stretch of the Tay Coast railway line and the Sidlaw Hills.
+In view from the 222 m south-facing summit is the Friarton Bridge, a stretch of the Tay Coast railway line and the Sidlaw Hills.
 Further to the south, Moncreiffe Hill can be seen.

 [The view] commands the lower course of the Tay and its estuary, widening out between the level expanse of the Carse of Gowrie, thickly sprinkled with farms and mansions, and the opposing shores of Fife, onward to where it is closed by the smoke of Dundee and the line of the Tay Bridge.